karthisrinivasan/DigitalGarden/_pages/index.md

 A book I'm currently reading: [[Dynamic Field Theory]]

-The [[Research]] and [[Neuromorphic]] notes are a good place to start exploring this garden as they are the most backlinked-to ones.
-Also, scroll to the bottom of any note webpage to see the relational graph!
+The [[Research]] note is a good place to start exploring this garden as it is one of the most backlinked-to notes.
+Also check out the [[Graph]], which is also available at the bottom of every note.

 <style>
   .wrapper {